walterhiggins/WMPJS/book-outline.md

 ... notice that I use *two* `=` symbols not just a single one and that's very important.
 The result of the above expression should of course be `false`.
 I'll talk about what a single `=` symbol means shortly.
 The `true` and `false` values are really important because they are used in computer programming to make the computer behave differently in different circumstances.
 For instance, in the Minecraft game, there is a section of code which asks '*Does the player have any health points left?*' and if the answer to that question is `true` then the player can continue playing.

 ### Variables
+Variables provide a way to give names to numbers and other types of Data, so that they can be easily remembered, retrieved, and worked with.

 #### Creating Variables
 ![](images/chapter-03/hearts.png)